Skip to content

 Lambda entry point.

 Resolves the API Gateway event through the router and returns the result.
-Decorated with Powertools Logger, Tracer, Metrics; the inner function handles Idempotency so a missing Idempotency-Key header surfaces as a 400 instead of an unhandled 500.
+Decorated with Powertools Logger, Tracer, Metrics; the inner function handles Idempotency so the idempotency layer's caller-caused rejections map to meaningful HTTP responses — a missing Idempotency-Key header to a 400, a duplicate request whose original is still executing to a 409 — instead of unhandled 5xx errors.
+Infrastructure faults (e.g. the persistence layer's DynamoDB errors) deliberately propagate so they surface in the Errors metric and X-Ray rather than being flattened into a client-error shape.

 Parameters: